dropthejase/LLM-usicProducer/README.md

 ### My own dataset
 A bunch of my own songs for fun!

-### LA MIDI Dataset
+### Lakh MIDI Dataset
-The LA MIDI Dataset has been cleaned in the following ways:
+The Lakh MIDI Dataset (Raffel, 2016) has been cleaned in the following ways:
 * Removed songs without 4/4 time
 * Removed songs with no drums
 * Stripped midi such that there are only: